 When you do this, make sure to re-publish the experiment so that the same service endpoint being used by processes is updated.

-You can update an existing experiment which has been published and is under current use, while taking proper precautions.
+You can update an existing experiment which has been published and is under current use.

-4. When an experiment in current use, changes its input or output definition, you need to create a new experiment.
+4. When an experiment in current use changes its input or output definitions, you need to create a new experiment.

 We strongly recommend this as a best practice to maintain the stability of ongoing processes.

-To learn how to get started with Artificial Intelligence, refer to Creating AI models and experiments.
+To learn how to get started with Artificial Intelligence, refer to Creating models and experiments.